AhmetSentosun/MLbasics/README.md

 # MLbasics
 3 different basic ML approach are shown in this repo.
-All the data are collected and cleaned by me.
+All the data are collected, preprocessed and cleaned by me.
- And py files are converted from their ipynb versions, to your knowledge.
+Py files are converted from their ipynb versions, to your knowledge.